JabRef/user-documentation/en/SQLDatabaseMigration.md

 ---
-title: Migration of pre-3.6 databases into shared database
+title: Migration of pre-3.6 databases into a shared database
 ---

-# Migration of pre-3.6 databases into shared database
+# Migration of pre-3.6 databases into a shared database

 ## Context